patrickbwarren/qgis-survex-import/README.md

 co-ordinates provide a metric SRS which is convenient for cave survey data.
 Typically one fixes cave entrances using the numeric part of the national grid reference (NGR).
 NGRs can be specified in two ways.
-The most common way is to use the OS grid letter system in which a pair of letters specifies a 100km &times;
+The most convenient way is to use the OS grid letter system in which a pair of letters specifies a 100km &times;
 100km square.
 Then within that a 10-figure national grid reference (NGR) specifies a location to within a square metre.
 This system (two letters plus 10 figures) is what is usually encountered when using a GPS device set to the British National Grid.
-Also many datasets in the Cave Registry have entrance fixes specified as 10-fig NGRs, without the grid letters which are assumed known.
+Many datasets in the Cave Registry have entrance fixes specified as 10-fig NGRs, without the grid letters which are assumed known.

-Alternatively, and more commonly in GIS, in the UK one can use an all-numeric 12-figure NGR in which the leading figures signal the 100 km &times; 100 km square numerically.
+Alternatively, and more commonly in GIS, one can use an all-numeric 12-figure NGR in which the leading figures signal the 100 km &times; 100 km square numerically.
 For example as in the all-numeric scheme the entrance to Dow Cave is at NGR